Vegan parmesan cheese that’s nut free, kind to the planet, and easy on the wallet! And it takes just a few minutes to make…

 Cashews are native to Brazil, and grow in tropical climates in countries such as India, Cote D’Ivoire and Vietnam.
 However, sunflower seeds are produced widely across Europe, and can also be found in the USA.
 So if you are not in the tropics, and are looking to eat more locally, sunflower seeds are the way to go!

-We are also big fans of reducing waste and have found it’s easy to buy sunflower seeds at packaging free shops than cashews.
+We are also big fans of reducing waste and have found it’s easier to buy sunflower seeds at packaging free shops than cashews.

 Cashews processing can be harmful